johnpauljanecek/johnpauljanecek/_posts/2015-6-1-using-javascript-with-python-selenium.md

 The map function applies dict to each member to convert it into an array of dicts so the output is the same as the python function.

-For most of my web scrapping I use the firebug extension to help me.
+For most of my web scrapping I use the firebug extension to assist me.
+Within firebug run the javascript code, and you can test it inside firebug.

+This is an introduction to running javascript code from selenium.
+The big advantage is speed, and that javascript was designed to manipulate DOM structures.